Allen Morrison

 is a small town in México state, 59 km northeast of Mexico City, on the railroad line to Veracruz.
 The famous archaeological site nearby dates to 150 B.C. and attracts visitors from around the world.
 The Ferrocarril Urbano de Villa de Teotihuacán ran from the railroad station through town to the pyramids.
 A 1927 survey reported one employee, one gasoline car and 3 km of 3 ft gauge track.
 Judging from this undated photograph, the company also owned a few trams pulled by wayward mules (or are they horses?) [col. AM]:

-is a small city in Michoacán state.
+is another small city in Michoacán state.
 Tranvías de Jacona y Zamora ran an interurban tramway from Jacona across country to the railroad station in Zamora.
 Distance was 5 km, track gauge was 3 ft and there were 5 passenger cars.
 The postcard below shows an unusual type [col. AM]:

 Mechanically-Powered Tramways

-INTRODUCTION & INDEX MAP Copyright © 2003 Allen Morrison - ALL RIGHTS RESERVED |
+Copyright © 2003 Allen Morrison - ALL RIGHTS RESERVED